pun-git/Intergalaxy_Currencyconverter/README.md

 Maven must be installed and mvn command path should be set in PATH enviornment variable.

 Note -
-Application will work in unix but can also be made working in windows by updaing setup and parking_lot bat file for windows
+Application will work in unix but can also be made working in windows by updaing setup and Intergalaxy_Currencyconverter bat file for windows

 Install